daviddalpiaz/r4sl/02-r-intro.md

 - [The `R` Inferno](http://www.burns-stat.com/documents/books/the-r-inferno/) by Patrick Burns.
     - Likens learning the tricks of `R` to descending through the levels of hell.
 Very advanced material, but may be important if `R` becomes a part of your everyday toolkit.
 - [Efficient `R` Programming](https://csgillespie.github.io/efficientR/) by Colin Gillespie and Robin Lovelace
+    - Discusses both efficient `R` programs, as well as programming in `R` efficiently.

 # Probability in `R`